 Risks of not automating mainframe testing, on the other hand, include:

 Although the benefits of modernization and test automation are clear to many, the transition can still be a challenge and introduce many bumps on the road to teams that have been following the same procedures for decades.

 There are a number of things that these teams can do to ensure a smooth transition to a more modern mainframe testing approach that includes test automation.

 One of the most important things to consider is which test automation platform you will use, as this will shape your transitioning, as well as how the team’s time and skills are distributed to achieve the most efficient and lean mainframe development model.

 A test automation tool for mainframe should therefore have the following capabilities:

 The first thing to consider in this respect is cross-technology capabilities.
-Mainframes are rarely a stand-alone system; they are typically integrated and connected with multiple other platforms and technologies that together deliver business-critical value for the enterprise.
+Mainframes are rarely a stand-alone system; they are integrated and connected with multiple platforms and technologies that together deliver business-critical value for the enterprise.

 A good testing tool is therefore one that lets teams do end-to-end testing across technologies, and allows seamless integration, while providing testing teams with a centralized overview of when and where bugs occur.